Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Also bear in mind that if you're changing trains in Paris, you may have to cross town to do so.
 Sometimes not, but it pays to check.

-The best train trips in France
+The best trips by train around France

 Organizing a France by train itinerary can be a fun experience.
-We have a very dense railway network combined with a huge variety of landscapes, so getting on the train will usually yield something stupendous.
+We have a very dense railway network combined with a huge variety of landscapes, so getting on the train will often yield something stupendous.

 For example, taking the train from Marseille to Nice is a delight.
 Not only do you avoid the dense road traffic (especially in summer), but you'll be treated to a delightful sequence of cliffs, beaches, turquoise seas, marinas, yachts, glorious flowered gardens... the journey is a vacation in itself.